LEAD-TO-ORDER PROCESS

 Staples International

-If your Lead-to-Order system is under pressure, the first step is structural clarity.
+If your Lead-to-Order process is under pressure, the first step is structural clarity.

 See the Structural Assessment